“For every action

 pain patients who were treated non-operatively or with

-decompression alone.
+decompression only.
 (4) In one study, the reoperation for ASD was

 25.2% for L4L5 fusion though adjacent segment disease at L5S1 after an L4L5 fusion